sveltia/sveltia-cms/README.md

 - The GitLab backend support comes with background [service status](https://status.gitlab.com/) checking, just like GitHub.
 - Service status checks are performed frequently and an incident notification is displayed prominently.
 - You can quickly open the source file of an entry or asset in your repository using View on GitHub (or GitLab) under the 3-dot menu.
+- We provide [our own OAuth client](https://github.com/sveltia/sveltia-cms-auth) for GitHub and GitLab.
 - You won’t get a 404 Not Found error when you sign in to the GitLab backend[^115].
 - Features the all-new local backend that boosts DX.
 See the [productivity section](#better-productivity) above.
 - You can select the local and remote backends while working on a local server.